Amalan-ConStat/PresidentialElection/Year1982/Election1982.md

 ### Gampaha District

 In the Gampaha district the real vote count should be 365847 but it printed as 365838.
-Which is a 9 vote defecit.
+Which is a 9 vote deficit.

 ![](Fig41.JPG)